dinbrca/email-templating-guide/README.md

 - If you are using font-size or font-family - use it on every `table`, every `p` tag - because else the client will override you

 ### CSS Styling:
+- Use Inline CSS to override email client CSS
 - Outlook and images not using max-width property: <https://stackoverflow.com/questions/20989897/image-style-height-and-width-not-taken-in-outlook-mails> - fix - use a parent with fixed width and then half width in images
 - Avoid using padding - Outlook doesn't like padding, Outlook 2013 / 2016 doesn't support padding at all - fix - for new lines
 - Outlook (for Window) doesn't respect line-height - fix - use `mso-line-height-rule: exactly;line-height:110%;` for `line-height:24px;` effect, `mso-line-height-rule: exactly;line-height: 245%` for almost `line-height:36px;` effect: https://stackoverflow.com/questions/8980956/line-height-not-working-in-outlook-2010-for-html-email